feedhenry/fh-fhc/doc/app/read.md

 ## DESCRIPTION

-Lists apps under a project.
+Reads an app under a project.